Pine processionary moth

 Natural predators are: Crested tits that will eat the eggs and very young caterpillars.
 Cuckoos that will eat the caterpillars.
 Hoopoes that will eat the pupa from the ground and most bats that will eat the moths but in reality they will have very little impact anymore than birds have on any other moth or butterfly caterpillars.

 There are of course a large number of “hairy” caterpillars and web forming caterpillars.
-All hairy caterpillars can cause irritation to some degree, but before you go killing every caterpillar in sight, these other caterpillars are not a danger and I would encourage you to leave them alone, they are often the caterpillars of some of our more colourful butterflies.
-It only takes a moment these days to take a photograph to obtain identification which you can do via our FB Page HERE.
+All hairy caterpillars can cause irritation to some degree but not an actual danger and I would encourage you to leave them alone, they are often the caterpillars of some of our more colourful butterflies.

 See also Pine processionary moth and Napoleon 3rd of France HERE